 We had such a great evening last night with Linda and Ken at our home for dinner.
-With no time constraints, a meal I’d mostly prepared ahead of time, the four of us sat out on the veranda, well into the evening, The bugs seemed to be repelled by the repellent candles and coils Tom placed in key spots on the veranda before they arrived.
-The weather was pleasant, warm and not at all uncomfortable.
+With no time constraints, a meal I mainly prepared ahead of time, the four of us sat out on the veranda well into the evening.
+The weather was pleasant, warm, and not at all uncomfortable.
+The bugs seemed to be repelled by the repellent candles and coils Tom placed in key spots on the veranda before they arrived.

-We didn’t see a lot of wildlife, while they were here, but enough to entertain us when peering out into the garden.
-A tiny frog, noisy as could be, made us laugh as she/he enjoyed the new birdbath, now filled with water from the rain.
-Since it’s close to the house for our easy viewing, few, if any birds will stop by.
-But, we’re certainly enjoying the wildlife, stopping for a drink of the freshwater.
+We didn’t see a lot of wildlife while they were here, but enough to entertain us when peering out into the garden.
+A tiny frog, noisy as could be, made us laugh as they enjoyed the new birdbath, now filled with water from the rain.
+Since it’s close to the house for our easy viewing, few birds will stop by, if any.
+But, we’re undoubtedly enjoying the wildlife, stopping for a drink of fresh water.

-At the moment as I write, Bennie, Hennie, and Lennie are resting in the garden within three meters of us.
+As I write, Bennie, Hennie, and Lennie are resting in the garden within three meters of us.
+We’re assuming they’re related based on their similar characteristics, with tiny tusks and good-sized warts.
 Periodically, one will groom another, a common practice among warthog family/friend groups.
-We’re assuming they’re related based on their similar characteristics, with tiny tusks and good-sized warts.

 A female they seemed to know stopped by to join them in the past few days.
-Actually, she could also be a family member.
+She could also be a family member.
 Warthogs generally give birth to four or fewer piglets based on the fact they have four teats.
-It’s amazing how nature takes care of itself.
+It’s incredible how nature takes care of itself.

-I am definitely not my spunky self today.
+I am not my spunky self today.
+Last night, I only drank two small glasses of my low-alcohol wine, and by 6:00 pm (1800 hours), I switched over to iced tea for the remainder of the evening, so that didn’t keep me awake.
 Hopefully, this afternoon a short nap will revive me a little.
-Last night, I only drank two small glasses of my low-alcohol wine and by 6:00 pm, (1800 hours), I switched over to iced tea for the remainder of the evening, so that didn’t keep me awake.

-For red wine enthusiasts, you know how easily one glass too many at a social function can impede a good night’s sleep.
+You know how easily one glass too many at a social function can impede a good night’s sleep for red wine enthusiasts.
 I’m always very mindful of this for that very reason and with consideration of long-term health.
-A good night’s sleep is vital to the quality of how one feels the following day and also the overall well-being into the future.
+A good night’s sleep is vital to how one feels the following day and the overall well-being of the future.

-The past few days I noticed my phone was acting up.
-We purchased two pricey Google Pixel 4XL phones in December 2019 before we left the US for India the following month.
-So far we’ve been thrilled with the performance of our phones until about three days ago I began having trouble opening some of my apps, but not all of them.
+The past few days, I noticed my phone was acting up.
+We purchased two pricey Google Pixel 4XL phones in December 2019 before leaving the US for India the following month.
+So far, we’ve been thrilled with the performance of our phones until about three days ago, I began having trouble opening some of my apps, but not all of them.
 This was frustrating.

-This morning, after the fitful night’s sleep, during which I wasn’t able to play one of my favorite games to lull me back to sleep, I knew I had to do something.
+This morning, after the fitful night’s sleep, during which I couldn’t play one of my favorite games to lull me back to sleep, I knew I had to do something.
 I had no choice after trying many options but to do an entire factory reset.
-Since I didn’t have an old phone from which to copy all the files, I am now, as I write here, stopping every few minutes to download yet another app to restore my phone to its original apps and settings.
+Since I didn’t have an old phone from which to copy all the files, I am now, as I write here, stopping every few minutes from downloading yet another app to restore my phone to its original apps and settings.

 I took a photo of all of my apps to refer to when downloading many of my favorites, knowing I could have taken screenshots.
-But, as cumbersome as Chromebook is, I preferred to take the photos as opposed to downloading screenshots to my drive.
+But, as cumbersome as Chromebook is, I preferred to take the photos instead of downloading screenshots to my drive.
 I still miss the convenience and ease of Windows 8 with easy access to folders on the desktop.

 Those days are long gone based on new operating systems available in the marketplace today.
-More and more systems will go to the use of a drive/cloud for storage as opposed to locally stored files on our own system, which I always preferred, being responsible for saving my data as I preferred.
+More and more plans will go to using a drive/cloud for storage instead of locally stored files on our system, which I always preferred, being responsible for saving my data as I preferred.
 Oh well.